 Yes, and no. Under both the general money laundering penal code and the health and safety code covering drug money, money laundering is a wobbler, meaning it can be filed as a felony or misdemeanor.

 It is up to the prosecutor to decide whether it will be charged as a misdemeanor.
 They will typically base the severity of the charges on the crime’s circumstances and your criminal record.

 Money Laundering Penalties in California

-It’s worth noting that San Diego prosecutors frequently charge people who are in possession of large amounts of cash without explanation with the felony of not having a money transaction license.
-This allows them to avoid having to prove actual money laundering took place.
-They also use this as a means of seizing and forfeiting the cash.
-It’s worth mentioning that if you win your case, any money seized must be returned to you.
+San Diego prosecutors frequently charge people in possession of large amounts of cash without explanation under the state financing law of not having a money transaction license.
+This felony charge allows them to avoid having to prove actual money laundering occurred.
+Prosecutors also use this as a means of seizing and forfeiting the cash, though again, you’ll get your money back if you win the case.

-If you have been accused of money laundering or any related crime, please call (760) 643-4050 today to schedule a free consultation with a top Money laundering attorney in San Diego like Peter M. Liss.
+If you have been accused of money laundering or any related crime, please call (760) 643-4050 today to schedule a free consultation with a top attorney in San Diego like Peter M. Liss.